 Is your waiting list ranked?

-If yes, do you release that information to students?
+Yes No If yes, do you release that information to students?
 Do you release that information to school counselors?

-Admission Requirements
+C3-C5: Admission Requirements

-C3.
-High school completion requirement
+C3 High school completion requirement

-- Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: - High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - High school diploma or equivalent is not required
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+х High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required

-C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students?
+C4 Does your institution require or recommend a general college-preparatory program for degreeseeking students?

-- Require Require
+Х Require

-- Recommend
+Recommend

-- Neither require nor recommend
+Neither require nor recommend

-C5.
-Distribution of high school units required and/or recommended.
+C5 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

+Units Units

-Units Required Units Recommended
+Required Recommended

 Total academic units 16

 English 4

 Mathematics 2

 Science 2

 Of these, units that must be lab 1

 Foreign language 2

 Social studies 2

-History Included in Social Studies
+History (included in Socia l Studies)

-Academic electives
+Academic electives 4

-Computer Science
+Computer Science 0

-Visual/Performing Arts
+Visual/Performing Arts 0

-Other (specify)
+Other (specify) 0

-ELECTIVES 4

-Basis for Selection
+C6-C7: Basis for Selection

-C6.
-Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: N/A

-Open admission policy as described above for all students \\\\
+C6 Do you have an open admission policy, under which virtually all second GED equivalency diplomas are admitted without regard to academic re qualifications?
+If so, check which applies: , 0 Open admission policy as described above for all students No open admission policy Open admission policy as described above for most students, but-selective admission for out-of-state students selective admission to some programs other (explain):

-C7.
-Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.

 Very Important Important Considered Not Considered

-Academic
+Academic L

-Rigor of secondary school record $\boxtimes$
+Rigor of secondary school

+record x

-Class rank $\boxtimes$
+Class rank Х

-Academic GPA $\boxtimes$
+Academic GPA х

-Standardized test scores $\boxtimes$
+Standardized test scores Х

-Application Essay $\boxtimes$
+Application Essay Х

-Recommendation $\boxtimes$
+Recommendation(s) Х

-Nonacademic
+Nonacademic •

-Interview $\boxtimes$
+Interview Х

-Extracurricular activities $\boxtimes$
+Extracurricular activities Х

-Talent/ability $\boxtimes$
+Talent/ability х

-Character/personal qualities $\boxtimes$
+Character/personal qualities Х

-First generation $\boxtimes$
+First generation Х

-Alumni/ae relation $\boxtimes$
+Alumni/ae relation х

-Geographical residence $\boxtimes$
+Geographical residence х

-State residency $\boxtimes$
+State residency х

-Religious affiliation/commitment $\boxtimes$
+Religious affiliation/commitment х

-Racial/ethnic status $\boxtimes$
+Racial/ethnic status Х

-Volunteer work $\boxtimes$
+Volunteer work • Х

-Work experience $\boxtimes$
+Work experience • Х

-Level of applicant's interest $\boxtimes$
+Level of applicant's interest

+Х

-SAT and ACT Policies
+C8: SAT and ACT Policies

-C8.
 Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?